Skip to main content

 A lot of workouts are based on individual measurement of the athlete's physiology or their prior performance.
-There are workouts that specify the exercise's target heart rate based on the athlete's maximum heart rate or a load based on the athlete's one-rep max.
+Workouts can specify the exercise target heart rate based on the athlete's maximum heart rate or a load based on the athlete's one-rep max.

 These Test Parameters can be configured to your requirements and connected to tests and exercise parameters.